rapid7/insightconnect-plugins/trendmicro_deepsecurity/help.md

 # Version History

 * 1.1.0 - Add an option to toggle DSM certificate verification
-* 1.0.0 - Search Deep Security IPS rule database by CVE and apply rules to a computer or policy
+* 1.0.0 - Initial plugin - Search Deep Security IPS rule database by CVE and apply rules to a computer or policy

 # Links